StraykerPL/ChangeLogGenerator/README.md

 # TODO
 - [ ] class for managing larger data,
 - [ ] support for Strayex Development Pack,
+- [ ] support for dynamic data input,
 # Using
 - Download .exe file from repository at "bin/Release" directory.
 And just run the app!
 - If you want to add app to another program or ~~building Strayex Development Pack by yourself~~, feel free to change project build setting from Windows Forms App to Windows Class Library, and try building it.
 Just remember, that I don't prepared project to this operation, so you will have to recode some functions or find another way to use app.